apache/cordova-plugman/README.md

 `com/alunny/foo`.
 For platforms where the source directory is not important, plugin authors should omit this attribute.

-As with assets, if a `source-file`'s `target` would overwrite an existing file, plugman will stop/reverse the installation, notify the user rnd exit with a non-zero code.
+As with assets, if a `source-file`'s `target` would overwrite an existing file, plugman will stop/reverse the installation, notify the user and exit with a non-zero code.

 ### &lt;config-file&gt;